Hampshire Hikes & Historical Sites

 Today we will explore Venus Estate, which lies nestled in a verdant part of the island, offering beautiful views of the surrounding mountains and valleys below.
 Banana and coconut plantations, and rich tropical vegetation can be seen in every direction.
 A short steep climb takes us to the top of the ridge where we are rewarded with many scenic vistas.
 Our walk continues downhill , through lush vegetation, before arriving at the sleepy Fishing Village of Anse La Raye where we can relax on the beach and enjoy a swim if you wish.

 This afternoon we will visit one of St Lucia’s award-winning Rum Distilleries.
 We will take a tour of the distillery and taste the finished product.
-After we will take a short ferry ride to Marigot Bay, and visit Auberge Seraphine, home to a colony of cattle egret, before returning to the hotel.
+After we will take a short ferry ride to Marigot Bay, and visit Auberge Seraphine, an excellent place to enjoy local birdlife, before returning to the hotel.

 Today we visit Monchy School, sponsored by both our hotel and our in-house charity Heart and Sole.
 We provide funds for the school’s Breakfast Club, but also provide them with additional school or personal items that they may require.
 You may contribute too, please contact RWH Travel if you wish to do so.
 On arrival we will take a short tour of the school and deliver any items that we have brought for them.